-In general, most investors would do best to include a mixture of both developing and emerging markets in their international equity holdings.
+In general, most investors would do best to include a mixture of both developed and emerging markets in their international equity holdings.
 This can be accomplished through ETFs specifically targeting these sectors.

-For a somewhat more focused strategy, investors can take the well-known BRIC approach that targets the combination of Brazil, Russia, India, and China, which has long been the gold standard of emerging-marking investing.
-This brings to mind BRIC funds such as iShares MSCI BRIC (BKF), Claymore/BNY Mellon BRIC (EEB), and SPDR S&P BRIC 40 (BIK).
-Although these funds target the same countries, each takes a slightly different approach, as the table below shows:
+For a somewhat more focused strategy, investors can take the well-known BRIC approach that targets the combination of Brazil, India, Russia, and China, which has long been the gold standard of emerging-market investing.
+This brings to mind BRIC funds such as iShares MSCI BRIC (

 As you add single-country exposure to your portfolio, be mindful of the potential for overlap if you also hold a regional ETF.
-Overlap occurs when a broader-based fund includes exposure to a particular sector or market, which is then increased by a more targeted ETF: for example, let’s say you owned Vanguard’s Europe ETF (VGK).
-You would want to know that nearly 12% of the fund’s holdings are in Germany before you added a narrow ETF such as iShares MSCI Germany Index Fund (EWG).
+Overlap occurs when a broader-based fund includes exposure to a particular sector or market, which is then increased by a more targeted ETF: for example, let’s say you owned Vanguard FTSE Europe ETF (

 Overlap is not the only concern when it comes to single-country investing: You might be exposed to currency risk.
 Not only that, the more targeted the approach, the more carefully you have to watch for sudden developments that could turn a potential growth story into a worrisome scenario.
 For example, in March 2022, U.S. based Russia ETFs were halted indefinitely due to regulator concerns as the Russian stock market closed.
 In most cases this led to liquidations and delistings of the ETFs, chasing investors out.